-Made famous by motorsport, immortalised by Initial D and the go-to in the modified car scene; the Toyota Corolla AE86 has enjoyed quite the life, but what’s it actually like to drive?
+Made famous by motorsport, immortalised in cartoons and the go-to in the modified car scene; the Toyota Corolla AE86 has enjoyed quite the life, but what’s it actually like to drive?

-Depending on what era you were born in, the Toyota Corolla AE86 will resonate differently.
-For those born in the eighties, nineties and then on, like myself, the AE86 was made immortal by its appearance in the Manga series Initial D and then again in the film remake in 2005.
+Depending on when you were born, the Toyota Corolla AE86 will resonate differently.
+For those born in the 80s and 90s, the AE86 was made immortal by its appearance in the Japanese manga series Initial D – and then again in the film remake in 2005.

-While the production car was in its own rights successful, it was boosted by its presence in motorsport both here in the UK and of course in Japan.
+While the production car was successful in its own right – especially in its native Japan – the car it was boosted by its presence in motorsport both here in the UK.

 While the AE86 became famous in Japan for drifting, in the UK it became famous for winning back-to-back titles in the British Touring Car Championship in 1986 and 1987.
 Compare the AE86 to a modern BTCC and you’ll mistake the Corolla for being a regular track-day car.

-Featuring no aerodynamic extremities, underneath the livery was a bone stock Toyota Corolla AE86 body.
-As per the rules during the Eighties, the bodywork had to be the same as the production car, thus in theory promoting the regular production car much more than a BTCC car could do today.
+Featuring no aerodynamic aids, underneath the livery was a bone-stock Toyota Corolla body.
+As per the rules during the 80s, the bodywork had to be the same as the production car, in theory promoting the regular production car much more than a BTCC car could do today.

-Similar to VTEC, the TVIS (Toyota Variable Induction System) worked by opening up a secondary intake control valve fully at 4650rpm (controlled by the ECU) to feed more air into the engine and in turn produce more power.
-This is the sort of technological advances that Japanese performance cars were bringing to the market as they coupled economy with performance.
+Similar to VTEC, the TVIS (Toyota Variable Induction System) worked by opening up a secondary intake control valve fully at 4,650rpm (controlled by the ECU) to feed more air into the engine and in turn produce more power.
+This is the sort of technological advances that Japanese performance cars were bringing to the market, coupling economy with performance.